OSU achieved this using • SAS® Enterprise Miner™ • SAS® Enterprise Guide® • SAS® Visual Analytics and SAS® Visual Statistics on SAS® Viya®

 Being able to look at data in new ways has really changed our culture … we’re looking more toward analytics and how we do modeling now instead of just looking at numbers and categories of numbers.
-Christie Hawkins Director of Institutional Research and Information Management Oklahoma State University
+Christie Hawkins Associate Vice President for Administration and Finance and Director of IRIM Oklahoma State University

 From static documents to dynamic reports

 The journey started a couple years ago, following a major systems upgrade that gave the IRIM office an opportunity to vastly improve how reports were produced and data was provided to faculty and administrators.
 That’s when OSU turned to SAS.

 “SAS was the best option for us,” Hawkins says.
 “In addition to the great visuals of SAS Visual Analytics, SAS allows us to pull data from various systems, combine it, create our files and share data across campus.”